xaverhimmelsbach/sexual-content-audio-classifier/Readme.md

 The framework can be extended to detect additional or different sounds to optimize sexual content detection.

+It was created in the course of the term paper "Supporting the Detection of Sexual Content in Videos by Listening for Characteristic Sounds", which can also be found in this repository.

 ## Requirements

 ### Detecting Sounds